William A. Pickering

 William Alexander Pickering (9 June 1840 – 26 January 1907) was the first Protector appointed on 3 May 1877 by the British government to administer the Chinese Protectorate in colonial Singapore.
 He was the first European official in Singapore who could speak fluent Mandarin and Hokkien and gained the trust of many of the Singapore Chinese.
 His efforts went a long way towards controlling the problems posed by the secret societies then.
 Pickering Street in Singapore's Chinatown is named after him.

-Background
+Career

-Before becoming the Chinese Protector, William Pickering had previously served a 10-year term in Hong Kong's Chinese Maritime Customs Service.
-He could therefore speak Mandarin, the official language of Qing Government, Cantonese and a number of southern Chinese dialects such as Hakka, Hokkien, Foochew, and Teochew.
+Pickering served a 10-year term in Hong Kong's Chinese Maritime Customs Service and picked up Mandarin, the official language of Qing Government, Cantonese and a number of southern Chinese dialects such as Hakka, Hokkien, Foochew, and Teochew.